Conjugacy class: Conjugacy of subgroups and general subsets

-By using $S = \{ a \},$ this formula generalizes the one given earlier for the number of elements in a conjugacy class.
+By using $S = \{ a \},$ this formula specializes to the one given earlier for the number of elements in a conjugacy class since the normalizer of a singleton equals its centralizer.

 The above is particularly useful when talking about subgroups of $G.$ The subgroups can thus be divided into conjugacy classes, with two subgroups belonging to the same class if and only if they are conjugate.

 Conjugate subgroups are isomorphic, but isomorphic subgroups need not be conjugate.
 For example, an abelian group may have two different subgroups which are isomorphic, but they are never conjugate.

 Geometric interpretation

 Conjugacy classes in the fundamental group of a path-connected topological space can be thought of as equivalence classes of free loops under free homotopy.

 Conjugacy class and irreducible representations in finite group

 In any finite group, the number of nonisomorphic irreducible representations over the complex numbers is precisely the number of conjugacy classes.